michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 <br>
 It can be seen in the graph that the new data features are ranked as predictive by the new model.
 I suspect that the date data and the economic data are correlated but economic data is arguably more informative in general.
 As expected, the drug related data seems to be predictive.
 However, the predictive nature of the temperature data was a surprise, as Vancouver's weather doesn't vary that much on a day to day basis.

 The final models were built excluding the date data as such data is not generalizable while the economic data is generalizable.
 In addition, the seasonally adjusted unemployment data was excluded as it is obviously highly correlated with the unadjusted unemployment data and the latter was seen to be more predictive during exploratory data analysis.
-It is also computationally helpful to reduce the number of features in the model.
+It is also computationally advantageous to reduce the number of features in the model.

 The final results with this reduced dataset are given.
-The final results show a marked improvement in the metrics for the "All other neighborhoods" category, and a slight worsening in the metrics for the "Central Business District" category.
-It may be the case that separate models should be run for each category.
+Compared to the previous model, the final results show a marked improvement in the metrics for the "All other neighborhoods" category, and a slight worsening in the metrics for the "Central Business District" category.
+It may be the case that separate models should be constructed for each category.

 Central Business District (10.62 crimes expected in a given 12 hour day segment)
 * R<sup>2</sup> = 0.4216753983592746